deimosgame/deimos-server/README.md

 **log_file**: Changes server's logs location.
 Default: server.log

+**auto_insecure**: Allows unauthentified connections to the server only if the master server is down.
+Use it only when the master server has great periods of downtime.
+Default: false

 **register_server**: Determines wether or not server will try to contact master server in order to be registered on public server list.
+Default: false

+**tickrate**: Tick rate of the server's world simulations (in milliseconds).
+Default: 15 (~ 66.6/s)

+**insecure**: Allow unauthentified connections to your server (STRONGLY UNRECOMMENDED).
 Default: false

 # Server commands